dujanhung/evtsbx-api-doc/lua/es_GUI.md

 end
 ```

-called when player release the button within it's area.
+called when player press the button.

 ___